Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Paul Gosselin (24/6/2024)

 Expectations, expectations...
-Berlinski's title Science After Babel (SAB) had given me the impression that he would heavily lean into a theme (science in the postmodern age) that Ernst Gellner had briefly commented on years ago (1992/1999: 93)
+David Berlinski's title Science After Babel (SAB) had given me the impression that he would heavily lean into a theme (science in the postmodern age) that Ernst Gellner had briefly commented on years ago (1992/1999: 93)

 Quite probably, the break-through to the scientific miracle was only possible because some men were passionately, sincerely, whole-heartedly concerned with Truth.
 Will such passion survive the habit of granting oneself different kinds of truth according to the day of the week?[1]